jorenn92/apk-adb-updater/README.md

 # aptoide-adb-updater

-Installs and keeps applications up to date on android 11+ devices on your local network through a remote adb connection.
+Installs and keeps applications up to date on android 11+ devices in your local network through a remote adb connection.
 Periodically checks Aptoide for an updated .apk and installs it on the device when an update is found.

 Specifically build for updating a few applications on an android TV box which aren't available on the official play store, such as Google Chrome.